MichaelRWolf/wendy-ai/notes-from-google-doc.md

 🌳 When you might branch into folders later

-After we’ve built and tested your AI-ready base for a while, you may notice:
+After we've built and tested your AI-ready base for a while, you may notice:

-it’s slow to scroll or search;
+it's slow to scroll or search;

-you want to share just one area (e.g., “Voice Guide” or “Framework Atlas”) with someone;
+you want to share just one area (e.g., "Voice Guide" or "Framework Atlas") with someone;

 or we start automating pulls from specific sections.

-That’s the time to “pot it up” into the /00_ … 10_ … folder tree — it’s like transplanting a healthy seedling into a bigger container once the roots are clear.
+That's the time to "pot it up" into the /00_… 10_ … folder tree — it's like transplanting a healthy seedling into a bigger container once the roots are clear.

 🧭 So for now